sky-uk/osprey/README.md

 # Releasing

-Tag the commit in master and push it to release it.
+Tag the commit in master using an annotated tag and push it to release it.
 Only maintainers can do this.

 Osprey gets released to:
 - [Bintray](https://bintray.com/sky-uk/oss-generic/osprey) as binaries for the supported platforms.